 Who is Chase Bank best for?

 Chase Bank pros and cons

-I know I talked specifically about Chase’s signup bonuses, but the perks continue if you’re a Chase credit card holder or loan customers.
+- Rewards and bonuses.
+I know I talked specifically about Chase’s signup bonuses, but the perks continue if you’re a Chase credit card holder or loan customer.
 If you already have a financial relationship with Chase, there’s likely a checking account option designed to help you earn more rewards or rack up additional bonuses.

+- Standalone savings accounts.
 While I don’t love Chase Bank’s savings account options, they do allow you to open standalone savings accounts, without obligating you to become a checking account customer.
-This might be a consideration if you’re in need of a savings account and nothing more.
+This might be a consideration if you need a savings account and nothing more.

 Chase Bank vs. competitors

 |Minimum Deposit||Monthly Fee||Savings APY||Overdraft Fee||Branches|

 |Chase||$0||$0 - $25||0.01%||$34 per transaction (3 transactions per day)||4,900|